Peace of Mind: Answer doubt

 You know, instead of facing my reservations head-on.

 Now here’s the crazy part.
-I one-hundred percent believe I’ll have a novel traditionally published because I’ve confessed for years that I’m New York Times Best Selling author.
-I’ve put blood, sweat, and tears behind those words.
-I’m totally convinced that it’s a fact in the making, and no one can talk me out of it, including my smart-as-a-whip agent.
+I 100% believe I’ll have a novel traditionally published because I’ve confessed for years that I’m a New York Times Best Selling author.
+I’ve put blood, sweat and tears behind those words.
+I’m totally convinced that it’s a fact in the making and no one can talk me out of it, including my smart-as-a-whip agent.

 That undercurrent of doubt I felt wasn’t about my novel; no, it was about my new business.
-Circumstances said that I jumped the cliched gun, didn’t have paying clients, and that my husband would be disappointed if this business didn’t rev up fast.
+Circumstances said that I jumped the cliché’ gun, didn’t have paying clients and that my husband would be disappointed if this business didn’t rev up fast.

 God encouraged me with this scripture: Isaiah 43:19 Behold, I am doing a new thing!
 Now it springs forth; do you not perceive and know it and will you not give heed to it?
 I will even make a way in the wilderness and rivers in the desert.